matthew-hale/pwsh-GC/README.md

 #### Install-GCAgent.ps1
 This script installs the GuardiCore agent to a local machine.
 Not yet fully automatic, as the install script from GuardiCore contains interactive elements, but it's getting there.
 It at least automates the "browse & download" process.

+#### Get-GCAsset.ps1
+Given an input of one or more IP addresses, this script performs a series of API calls to determine the IP's hostname (if it exists in GuardiCore) and what labels the IP belongs to, if any.

 ## What's Technically Usable?
 #### ConvertFrom-GCUnixTime
 While technically functional, its sister function isn't, so its intended functionality isn't fully realized.
 You can definitely feed it UTC datetimes though.